-The EX is the result of every interaction an employee has with a company, from on boarding through to career development.
+The employee experience is the result of every interaction an employee has with a company, from on boarding through to career development.
 It's how organisations interpret the EX that decides whether cultures flourish or stagnate.

 It's estimated that as much as 61% of the UK’s workforce are disengaged.
 This combination of absence, employee turnover and retraining costs UK businesses a huge £340bn a year.
 Clearly, for companies to succeed in the coming year, they need HR’s strategic partnership and teams that want to deliver.

 So just as our commercially driven marketing colleagues support the customer experience (CX) to stop churn, HR and managers have a golden opportunity to nurture the employee experience.